Table of Content

 For Text Generation

 DeepSeek generates technical and detailed responses when asked questions.
 For topics related to mathematics, reports, and such, DeepSeek can provide some insightful content.
-However, they lack the versatility in terms of topical coverage, as DeepSeek is better at certain categories than others.
+However, they lack versatility in terms of topical coverage, as DeepSeek is better at certain categories than others.

 Qwen is a more general-purpose model in this regard.
 Its versatility is very apparent when you start asking the AI different types of questions.
 Also, their generated content is focused on being creative and more thought-provoking than DeepSeek.
-While Qwen does provide details in their content, it is still lacking compared to DeepSeek.
+While Qwen does provide details in its content, it is still lacking compared to DeepSeek.

 For Coding and Technical Tasks

-DeepSeek excels at this category, as the R1 model is designed to be excellent for coding and technical tasks.
+DeepSeek excels in this category, as the R1 model is designed to be excellent for coding and technical tasks.
 The code they create is efficient and is explained at the end.
 Also, when posed mathematical questions, DeepSeek resolves them by providing an extensive solution.

 Qwen is also no slouch in this area, but it does not exactly perform as well as DeepSeek does.
 It is capable of generating code in any programming language and also solves technical questions quite well.
 However, the solutions are not optimized in some instances.